seejn/sqlitewithpython/README.md

     - new_column: name of column to add
     - definition: datatype and contraints of new table
 - description:
-    - adds new column to the tables
+    - adds new column to the table
 - returns:
     - None